Type of entity

 Dates of existence

-Dorothy was born to Etta Lydia Mary White (nee Schantz) and Ward White on April 26, 1900 in the family home at 43 Schneider Avenue, Berlin (now Kitchener), Ontario.
+Dorothy Etta Russell was a teacher and photographer.
+Born to Etta Lydia Mary White (nee Schantz) and Ward White on April 26, 1900 in the family home at 43 Schneider Avenue, Berlin (now Kitchener), Ontario.
 Shortly after giving birth, Dorothy’s mother died from complications of childbirth.
 At the time of Dorothy’s birth, her father was homesteading in Alberta and he remained out west after she was born.

 Subsequently, Dorothy was raised by her grandmother Mary Schantz, her aunts Sophie Emma Schantz, and Florence Annie Catherine Schantz and her uncle Franklin Abram Schantz.

 At the age of ten, Dorothy began attending school for the first time.
 She was enrolled in Courtland Avenue School in 1910.
 Later, she attended Victoria Public School.
 Between 1916 and 1920, Dorothy attended the Kitchener and Waterloo Collegiate Institute.

 In September 1920, Dorothy enrolled in the Toronto Normal School to train as a teacher.
 She stayed at a boarding house in Toronto, Ontario during this time.
 Afterwards in 1921, Dorothy accepted a position at Suddaby Public School in Kitchener, Ontario as an assistant kindergarten teacher.

 In 1923 Dorothy began taking Hawaiian guitar lessons from Clarke Russell and the two developed a relationship.
 The couple married on July 2, 1924.
 They moved to Chatham, Ontario around 1928.